manash997/django_pollsapp1/README.md

 Admin panel of the app allows exclusive access to superuser where he can view the information about registered users and also create or delete poll questions and options.

 #Installation:
-open terminal and type:git clone
+open terminal and type:git clone https://github.com/manash997/django_pollsapp1.git

+or download from the url:https://github.com/manash997/django_pollsapp1.git